-When a pool contamination event occurs the pool should be shocked.
-Shocking destroys algae, bacteria, chloramines, and human wastes.
-Follow the disinfectant manufacturer's recommendation for the proper amount of treatment chemical to use.
+When a pool contamination event occurs or a positive coliform bacteria test result is received, the pool should be closed and “shocked” which destroys algae, bacteria, chloramines, and human wastes before re-opening.
+Pool operators should follow the disinfectant manufacturer's recommendation for the proper amount of treatment chemical to use when shocking a pool.
+In order to figure out a pool’s volume, the following equations can be used:

 Recommended Pool Chemistry